ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 ### Step 3.
 Create function to handle mouseleave event

-Next we need to create a function that will reverse our drawing animation and return the icons to their default style.
+Next we need to create a function that will reverse our drawing animation and return the icons to their default style when we stop hovering over the icon.

 The function for this is easier because we're simply pausing the animation and then running it in reverse when we stop hovering over the social icon.